Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    :header: "Field","Type (hint)","Description"
    :escape: \

-   "id","string","full ID of a Submission or Comment" "how","string","one of `yes`, `admin`, `no`, `special`" "sticky","boolean","make a comment sticky"
+   "id","string","Full ID36 of a Submission or Comment."
+   "how","string","One of `yes`, `admin`, `no`, `special`.
+Error if not specified."
+   "sticky","boolean","Make a comment stickied to the top of the thread.
+Default false."

 |

 .. csv-table:: API Errors
-   :header: "Error","Description"
+   :header: "Error","Variant","Description"
    :escape: \

-   "USER_REQUIRED","you must login"
+   "USER_REQUIRED","2","you must login"
+   "COMMENT_NOT_STICKYABLE","1","The target comment can't be stickied because it is not a top-level comment.

+   *\"This comment is not stickyable.
+Ensure that it is a top level comment.\"*"

 |